 It is a very impressive structure made mainly of steel and glass which gives it a very open and airy feel.
 Much brighter and more welcoming than the old T2.

-At the moment if you have baggage or need a boarding pass you should check in as normal at T2 upstairs in the departures hall, but you are then directed along a corridor which connects it to T3 where you will clear passport control and security.
+If you have gold baggage or need a boarding pass you should check in upstairs at T2 in the departures hall, but you are then directed along a corridor which connects to T3 where you will clear passport control and security.
 So if you are travelling with only hand luggage and have your boarding pass go straight to T3 and get to the departures lounge from there.
 It will save you lot of walking.

-The old security area, luggage hall and upstairs shopping area in T2 are currently closed for refurbishment.
+The old security area, luggage hall and upstairs shopping area in T2 are closed for refurbishment.

 The transportation hub links T3 bus station, pedestrian access to P1 and P2 and the train station.
 Lifts and electronic walkways provide access to the transportation hub's arrivals and departures levels.
 From Arrivals you enter a large square (atrium) over the bus station and arrivals floor.

 By Linda Craik Google+

 Wherever you land you will be directed into Terminal 3.
 Make sure you follow the signs and go down the escalators to the baggage reclaim (even if you only have hand luggage) as this is also the way out of the terminal and where the bus stops and taxi ranks are.

 You can check live flight arrivals here.